 In October were announced, by Microsoft, a considerable number of news about Operations Management Suite (OMS) and System Center.
-Our community, through these articles that are released on a monthly basis, aims to provide a general overview of the main new features of the month, in order to stay up to date on these arguments and have the necessary references for further information.
+Our community, through these articles that are released on a monthly basis, want to provide an overview of the main news of the month, in order to stay up to date on these arguments and have the necessary references for further information.

 Operations Management Suite (OMS)

 The documentation of the language used in Azure Log Analytics and Application Insights (Kusto) was incorporated within the standard Log Analytics documentation which can be found at this link.
 As announced at Ignite, Log Analytics and Application Insights are now an integral part of Azure Monitor and even the documentation was therefore adequate.

 In Azure Log Analytics was introduced the possibility to receive logs from Azure Active Directory (Azure AD).
 This is a long overdue feature that allows you to take advantage of the potential of Log Analytics for the data contained in the logs of Azure AD.
 For details please visit the technical documentation.

 This month the new version ofOMS agent for Linux systems fixes some bugs related to the custom logs that cause occasional duplicates and improves reliability.

 Azure Backup introduces support in every region for disks Standard SSD managed.

 The Azure Backup service has been extended to Central Australia region, where can now be used with the reliability and performance described in this document Azure Backup SLA.

 In Azure Backup it has been improved experience during restore of Azure virtual machines , allowing you to complete the restore operation without performing any task manually.
 In addition, the naming convention used to restore disks has been improved to make it easy to identify the various associated disks to virtual machines.

 Azure Site Recovery